thoth-tech/handbook/docs/documentation/writing-style-guide.md

 For numbers over 999, use a comma for clarity

-25,000 or 3,000,000
+> 25,000 or 3,000,000

 Unless the number is paired with a symbol

-3 cm or 2.75
+> 3 cm or 2.75

 For complex numbers, use a combination

-2.5 million $57,800
+> 2.5 million $57,800

 ### Sentences

 The purpose of a sentence is to deliver a single message.
-The average sentence will have a length of 15-20 words.
+The average sentence will have a length of 15-20 words Thoth Tech has a maximum length of 25 words.

 A variety of sentence lengths will engage your reader.

 Put qualifying phrases, conditions, and explanations into separate sentences.

-If you want to elaborate on the same point in a new sentence, use words like &#39;also&#39;, &#39;further&#39;, or &#39;however&#39;.
+If you want to elaborate on the same point in a new sentence, use words like 'also', 'further', or 'however'.

 If there are multiple points in a single sentence, consider using several shorter sentences, dot points, colons, or notes.